 'Cleanslate' was the US seizure of the Russell islands group as the final stage in the campaign to retake the south-eastern end of the Solomon islands group (21 February 1943).

 The Russell islands are a small group located about 35 miles (55 km) to the west of Cape Esperance on the north-western tip of Guadalcanal.
 There are two main islands, Pavuvu to the west and Banika to the east, and a number of islets.
 The two main islands are separated by Sunlight Channel, which forms an excellent protected deep anchorage.
-The north-east coast of Banika has sufficient flat ground for the construction of airfields.
+The north-eastern coast of Banika has sufficient flat ground for the construction of airfields.
 The islands had a number of copra plantations but no other significant facilities before the war.
 The Japanese used the islands during the Guadalcanal campaign as a staging area for their barge traffic to the south-east, but then abandoned the islands.